h-omer/neo4j-versioner-core/docs/index.md

 This procedure is used to rollback the current Entity `State` node, to the given one.
 If the given `State` is the current one, or if it already has a `CURRENT` relationship, `null` will be returned.
 If `date` is given, that value will be used instead of the current one.
+If the given `State` is not related with the given Entity, an error will occur.`

 ### Details